 If you believe you may have committed structuring using foreign or domestic accounts, you may qualify for FBAR Amnesty, and/or other amnesty programs — collectively referred to as IRS voluntary disclosure.

 Common issues involving structuring include:

 - How do I avoid a Criminal Investigation and Penalties?

-Therefore, instead of transferring hundred of thousand dollars overseas in one shot, a person will transfer spurts of $9500 dollars (or similar amounts) in order to avoid the Currency Transaction Reporting requirement.
+Therefore, instead of transferring hundreds of thousand dollars overseas in one shot, a person will transfer spurts of $9500 dollars (or similar amounts) in order to avoid the Currency Transaction Reporting requirement

 On a larger scale, a person may issue multiple $9500 payments into multiple bank accounts each month worldwide to move millions of dollars offshore.